Sliding Mirror Barn Doors

-Choose from wide variety of mirrored sliding barn door styles including a range of wood frames in different materials, colors and stains, as well as metal framed, and paneled mirror doors.
+Choose from a wide variety of mirrored sliding barn door styles including a range of wood frames in different materials, colors and stains, as well as metal framed, and paneled mirror doors.
 From there you can select hardware like handles and locks and decide if soft close features are right for your mirrored doors.

 You’ll also have the opportunity to customize sizing to suit your dimensions perfectly, choosing both the width and height of panels to cover doorways and create the visual appeal you crave.
 With heights ranging from 72” to 107”, you could create a truly breathtaking floor-to-ceiling look that accents high ceilings in your home, for example.

 Versatile and Beneficial Sliding Mirror Barn Doors

 There’s no denying the convenience of having full-length mirrors in the home to check out your reflection, but sliding mirrored barn doors can also:

 - Create the illusion of a larger space, ideal for smaller rooms

 - Free up square footage that would otherwise be rendered unusable when providing clearance for swinging doors

 The wonderful thing about sliding mirror barn doors is that they can literally be placed over any doorway in your home.
 You might naturally consider using them to cover closet openings or en suite bathroom entrances in your master bedroom, as these are the spaces you’re most likely to change clothes and require a full-length mirror.